Neural network-driven domain decomposition for efficient solutions to the Helmholtz equation: Introduction

-We move from the standard PINNs formulation to its domain-decomposed extension, namely the Finite Basis PINNs (FBPINNs) introduced in ~\cite{fbpinns}, which decompose the domain into overlapping subdomains.
-We want to combine them with PML to simulate free-space wave propagation.
-The goal of this work is to assess the performance of the combination of FBPINNs and PML approach for solving the Helmholtz equation.
+We move from the standard PINNs formulation to its domain-decomposed extension, namely the Finite Basis PINNs (FBPINNs) introduced in ~\cite{fbpinns}, which decomposes the domain into overlapping subdomains.
+In this paper, we combine them with PML to simulate free-space wave propagation.
+The goal of this work is thus to assess the performance of the combination of FBPINNs and PMLs for solving the Helmholtz equation.